91st-Aux-Team/MRC-Mission-Files/CONTRIBUTING.md

 ## Cloning the Repository

+ If you are a member of the Mission Makers Team then you'll be able to clone the main repository and don't need to make a fork.
+So ignore Fork the repository and just clone this [link](https://github.com/91st-Aux-Team/MRC-Mission-Files.git).
+If you're not in that team then follow all steps below.

 1. **Fork the Repository:** Click the "Fork" button at the top right corner of this repository's page.
 This creates a copy of the repository in your own GitHub account.

    ![image](https://github.com/91st-Aux-Team/MRC-Mission-Files/assets/54691085/f762f43b-6afa-4b78-bdcd-81a545168680)